saahuja/Alternative-CPP-STL-StringClass/README.md

 Given aString, the String object will be compared based on all char values and return -1 for <, 0 if ==, and 1 if >.

 ### Find Method
 Given aSubString and anOffset, the starting index at which aSubstring exists will be returned if found.
-Otherwise
+Otherwise returns -1.